cysouw/diathesis/text/c07_participle.md

 **Notes**

-The verb *zacken* 'to produce indentation' is also attested, though rare [@Next a], so *gezackt* might not be a good example of a participle without finite usage.
+The verb *zacken* 'to produce indentation' is also attested, though rare [@next a], so *gezackt* might not be a good example of a participle without finite usage.

-In contrast, the verb *schweifen* 'to ramble' exists [@Next b], but is semantically not directly related to the participle *geschweift* 'curled'.
+In contrast, the verb *schweifen* 'to ramble' exists [@next b], but is semantically not directly related to the participle *geschweift* 'curled'.
 Both seem independently derived from the noun *Schweif* 'bushy tail'.
 The same holds for the participle *gestreift* 'striped' and the verb *streifen* 'to roam, to streak', which are probably both independently related to the noun *Streifen* 'strip, band'.

 :::ex
 a.
 Die Streifen zackten sich über Schuhe, Bänke, Tische, Mäntel, Bettgitter.
 (DWDS: Fichte, Hubert: Das Waisenhaus, Frankfurt a.
 M.: Fischer-Taschenbuch-Verl.
 1988 [1965], S. 139)